department-of-veterans-affairs/vets-design-system-documentation/src/_components/omb-info.md

 Use an OMB info control at the bottom of a form introduction page.

-### When to consider something else

-Consider another solution if:

-* When to consider something else.

 ### Behavior

 * All text is static with the exception of privacy act
 * Privacy Act is a link which opens in a modal window

-## Accessibility considerations

-* Consideration 1
-* Consideration 2

-## Related

-* Related Item 1
-* Related Item 2